temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 It supports persistence to disk and in-memory mode through SQLite.

 Temporalite is great for local testing and development purposes.
-It offers great performace in terms of processing Workflow Executions per second.
+It offers great performance in terms of processing Workflow Executions per second.
 Although it does currently default to one History Shard, we plan to make this setting configurable at start time, and you can adjust the setting by cloning the repository.
 In theory, performance at this point is limited to your machine's processing capabilities, SQLite capacity, and SQLite read/write speeds.